 - Choose a site that is away from high traffic areas, work or play areas.

-- Face the entrance of the hive southeast if possible.
+- Face the entrance of the hive away from winds that commonly blow; facing southeast if possible for maximum sun.

 - Provide an additional water source (bucket, fountain, bird bath, etc).